 Soon, the BOR and DSR may only be used for business assets.
 The BOR and DSR can no longer be used for:

-- capital from the rental of immovable property, such as business premises, houses, or farmland (from 2024)
+- capital from the rental of immovable property, such as business premises, houses, or farmland (as of 1 January 2024)

 - investment assets; this is currently still allowed for up to 5% of the investment assets (as of 2025 for the BOR and later for the DSR)